 Of course if your current priority goal is one of learning then you will spend far more time on it than a few minutes per day.
 Otherwise, a small but steady flow will keep you in the mindset of regularly acquiring and applying new information.

 Your physical health is vitally important toward reaching your goals as well.
-You should have regular planned physical activities that will give you strength, endurance, mobility, balance, and a diet that will keep you healthy.
+You should have regular planned physical activities that will give you strength, endurance, mobility, and balance, and a diet that will keep you healthy.
 For more information on developing and maintaining your physical health, check out Fitness 101 on the 2 Spare Minutes website.

 Before moving into recommendations I want to reiterate that your absolute focus needs to be on reaching your primary goal, with your secondary focus being on maintaining the environment that enables you to reach that goal in the best and quickest way possible while keeping up with necessary obligations.